-As of May 31, 2016, \$71,193 was outstanding under the revolving credit facility and \$15,000 was outstanding under the term loan.
-Charges incurred on the unused portion of the Amended Credit Facility during the three months ended May 31, 2016 totaled \$49, compared to \$88 during the three months ended May 31, 2015.
+As of November 30, 2016, \$87,026 was outstanding under the revolving credit facility and \$13,125 was outstanding under the term loan.
+Charges incurred on the unused portion of the Amended Credit Facility during the three and nine months ended November 30, 2016 totaled \$62 and \$184, respectively, compared to \$70 and \$235 during the three and nine months ended November 30, 2015, respectively.
 These charges are included within Interest and Bank Charges on the Consolidated Statement of Operations and Comprehensive Income (Loss).

-The Company has accounted for the latest amendment as a modification of debt and has added the costs incurred to amend the agreement, totaling \$1,753, to the remaining financing costs related to the previous credit facility.
-These deferred financing costs are included in Long-term debt on the accompanying Consolidated Balance Sheets as a contra-liability balance, and are amortized through Interest and bank charges in the Consolidated Statements of Operations and Comprehensive Income (Loss) over the five year term of the Amended Credit Facility.
-During the three months ended May 31, 2016 and May 31, 2015, the Company amortized \$196 and \$279 of these costs, respectively.
-The net unamortized balance of these debt issuance costs as of May 31, 2016 was \$3,768.
+The Company has accounted for the latest amendment as a modification of debt and has added the costs incurred to amend the agreement, totaling \$1,779, to the remaining financing costs related to the previous credit facility.
+These deferred financing costs are included in Long-term debt on the accompanying Consolidated Balance Sheets as a contra-liability balance, and are amortized through Interest and Bank Charges in the Consolidated Statements of Operations and Comprehensive Income (Loss) over the five year term of the Amended Credit Facility.
+During the three and nine months ended November 30, 2016, the Company amortized \$198 and \$591 of these costs, respectively, compared to \$279 and \$838 for the three and nine months ended November 30, 2015, respectively.
+The net unamortized balance of these debt issuance costs as of November 30, 2016 was \$3,399.

-(b) Construction Mortgage
+(b) Florida Mortgage

 On July 6, 2015, VOXX HQ LLC, the Company's wholly owned subsidiary, closed on a \$9,995 industrial development revenue tax exempt bond under a loan agreement in favor of the Orange County Industrial Development Authority (the "Authority") to finance the construction of the Company's manufacturing facility and executive offices in Lake Nona, Florida.
 Wells Fargo Bank, N.A. ("Wells Fargo") was the purchaser of the bond and U.S. Bank National Association is the trustee under an Indenture of Trust with the Authority.
-Voxx borrowed the proceeds of the bond purchase from the Authority during construction as a revolving loan, which converted to a permanent mortgage upon completion of the facility in January 2016 (the "Construction Mortgage").
+Voxx borrowed the proceeds of the bond purchase from the Authority during construction as a revolving loan, which converted to a permanent mortgage upon completion of the facility in January 2016 (the "Florida Mortgage").
 The Company makes principal and interest payments to Wells Fargo, which began March 1, 2016 and will continue through March of 2026.
-The Construction Mortgage bears interest at 70% of 1-month LIBOR plus 1.54% (1.30% at May 31, 2016) and is secured by a first mortgage on the property, a collateral assignment of leases and rents and a guaranty by the Company.
-The financial covenants of the Construction Mortgage are as defined in the Company's Amended Credit Facility with Wells Fargo dated April 26, 2016.
+The Florida Mortgage bears interest at 70% of 1-month LIBOR plus 1.54% (1.28% at November 30, 2016) and is secured by a first mortgage on the property, a collateral assignment of leases and rents and a guaranty by the Company.
+The financial covenants of the Florida Mortgage are as defined in the Company's Amended Credit Facility with Wells Fargo dated April 26, 2016.

-The Company incurred debt financing costs totaling approximately \$332 as a result of obtaining the Construction Loan, which are recorded as deferred financing costs and included in Long-term Debt as a contra-liability balance on the accompanying Consolidated Balance Sheet and are being amortized through Interest and Bank Charges in the Consolidated Statement of Operations and Comprehensive Income (Loss) over the ten year term of the Construction Loan.
-During the three months ended May 31, 2016, the Company amortized \$8 of these costs.
+The Company incurred debt financing costs totaling approximately \$332 as a result of obtaining the Florida Mortgage, which are recorded as deferred financing costs and included in Long-term Debt as a contra-liability balance on the accompanying Consolidated Balance Sheet and are being amortized through Interest and Bank Charges in the Consolidated Statement of Operations and Comprehensive Income (Loss) over the ten year term of the Florida Mortgage.
+During the three and nine months ended November 30, 2016, the Company amortized \$7 and \$23 of these costs, respectively, as compared to \$5 and \$9 for the three and nine months ended November 30, 2015.

-On July 20, 2015, the Company entered into an interest rate swap agreement in order to hedge interest rate exposure related to the Construction Loan and pays a fixed rate of 3.48% under the swap agreement (See Note 4).
+On July 20, 2015, the Company entered into an interest rate swap agreement in order to hedge interest rate exposure related to the Florida Mortgage and pays a fixed rate of 3.48% under the swap agreement (See Note 4).